KiCad Tutorial 2/5 – Drawing Schematics on KiCad

 Click on the annotate button and confirm it.
 With the annotation complete, you should now see it reflect on the components as the question marks in the labels will be replaced with numbers.

 A detailed and clear Annotation is important for BOM as it helps you trace, which components go where.

 To conclude the schematics creation process, we perform an electrical rules check on the schematics which can be done via the design rule checker tool .
 Click on it and click run on the dialog box that opens.
 It will show which pins are not properly connected and other possible errors.

-As shown above, it found some errors with our schematics, small green arrow will appear on the schematic in the position where the error or warning is located.
-However, since these are pointing to pins we deliberately did not connect to, you can close it and ignore.
+As shown above, it found some errors with our schematics, a small green arrow will appear on the schematic in the position where the error or warning is located.
+However, since these are pointing to pins we deliberately did not connect to, you can close it and ignore it.

 That’s it.
 Our Schematics is ready and should look like the image below.

 To prevent information overload, we will stop here for this article and continue in the next one with how to Generate a netlist, select the PCB footprint for your schematics and other tips and tricks related to the efficient and fast development of your schematics before we move into development of PCBs based on the schematics.